wkllc/archeo-geo-graph/README.md

 ## Graph Theory analysis

-Placeholder: Graph theory provides us with statistical methods that can shine new light on historical trades.
+Graph theory provides us with statistical methods that can shine new light on historical trades.

-## Visual analysis

-By treating trade routes as directed graphs and weighing them by the number of imports we can gain new insights into the trade connections between cities and states.
+For this project 3 main scripts were developed:
+* `graph_analysis.py`
+    - computes degree of connectedness of a trade network
+* `compare_networks.py`
+    - compares the distance between two networks, offering insight into difference between e.g. 2 centuries
+* `visualize.py`
+    - creates a visualization of the trade network, using a world map
+    * `visualize_abstract.py` creates the same visualization but wihtout the world map, for more abstract visualization

 ## Running the analaysis